 environment : production.
 For more information, see Labels and Selectors in the Kubernetes documentation.

 This section only applies to vSphere deployments.

-Select the cluster, host, or resource pool in which to place the management cluster.
+No AZs: To place nodes by cluster, host, or resource pool, select the cluster, host, or resource pool in which to place the nodes.

-This section is the same for all infrastructure providers, although some of the information that you provide depends on the provider that you are using.
+This section is the same for all target platforms, although some of the information that you provide depends on the provider that you are using.

 In the Kubernetes Network section, configure the networking for Kubernetes services and click Next.

 100.96.0.0/11are unavailable, update the values under Cluster Service CIDR and Cluster Pod CIDR.

 (Optional) To send outgoing HTTP(S) traffic from the management cluster to a proxy, for example in an internet-restricted environment, toggle Enable Proxy Settings and follow the instructions below to enter your proxy information.
 Tanzu Kubernetes Grid applies these settings to kubelet, containerd, and the control plane.

 You can choose to use one proxy for HTTP traffic and another proxy for HTTPS traffic or to use the same proxy for both HTTP and HTTPS traffic.

 You cannot change the proxy after you deploy the cluster.